ps-tuebingen/handin/README.md

 Please read through `merge-staging.sh` and `merge-production.sh`; they are simple scripts to automate repetitive steps, not complex programs which handle well unexpected conditions.

+## Installing the official version

+Install the official version of the "handin" package with

+    raco pkg install handin